Alberta Wilderness Association: Advocacy and research

 In January 2019, the AWA joined with the David Suzuki Foundation, and Athabasca Chipewyan First Nation to file an application for an emergency protection order for five caribou herds in northeastern Alberta.
 The application made by Ecojustice, on their behalf, was based on the federal Species At Risk Act and on two federal studies by the federal government, that found that "critical habitat for boreal caribou was not being adequately protected in any province."
 Ecojustice discontinued the case when the federal government announced its new protection plan.

-In an October 23, 2020 interview with APTN National News, AWA's Ian Urquhart warned Benga Mining Limited's proposed Grassy Mountain Coal Project, a 2,800-hectare mountain top removal open-pit metallurgical coal minenear Crowsnest Pass, would "decapitate Grassy Mountain".
+In an October 23, 2020 interview with APTN National News, AWA's Ian Urquhart warned Benga Mining Limited's proposed Grassy Mountain Coal Project, a 2,800-hectare mountain top removal open-pit metallurgical coal mine near Crowsnest Pass, would "decapitate Grassy Mountain".

+In April 2023, AWA submitted a request asking the Alberta Energy Regulator (AER) to reconsider approvals given to Suncor Energy in September 2022, to expand its existing Fort Hills oil sands mine into the McClelland Lake wetland complex (MLWC)—a (patterned fen) wetland that has the potential for storing from 8 to 35 million tonnes equivalence of carbon dioxide, according to a Canadian Press article.
+In November, AER denied the AWA's request.

+In August 2023, AWA submitted a Statement of Concern to the Alberta Energy Regulator (AER) regarding Summit Coal Inc.'s application for the purposes of coal mining at their Mine 14 site, located approximately 3.2 km northeast of Grande Cache.
+In December 2024, AWA requested to participate in the AER's public hearing on applications submitted by Summit Coal Inc. for the Mine 14 Underground Coal Mine Project, and was granted full-participation status in February 2025.
+The hearing was expected to take place in October 2025.
+However, the CEO of AER, Rob Morgan, cancelled the public hearing at the request of the coal company on August 21, 2025.

 Charity Intelligence ranking

 In 2020, the AWA was included on Charity Intelligence Canada's list of the 2020 Top 100 Rated Charities in Canada with an A rating.
+They have maintained this rating and in 2024, AWA is still a Top 100 Rated Charity.